Wife, nurse’s assistant, grandmother

 My doctors wanted to go at it aggressively: Chemo, radiation, and then back on hormone therapy.
 I’m on what they call second-line treatment to hopefully keep the beast away for as long as possible, which includes injections of a hormonal therapy called fulvestrant.
 My doctor also prescribed IBRANCE, which I take for 21 days, followed by a week off.
 She explained the possible benefits, as well as common and serious side effects of IBRANCE, and that I’d also need to take medications to put me into menopause.
 I did my research and, after learning more about how the drug worked and what the trial had shown, I decided to move forward with it.

-So far, it seems to be working for me, and my scans have looked good.
+So far, it seems to be working for me, I’m doing well and my scans have looked good.
 I have experienced side effects, including low white blood cell counts, hair thinning, and fatigue.
 And in the beginning, I took some notes of things I’d notice, like how I’d get nauseous sometimes.
 This is my experience, and others’ could be different.
 Other patients may experience common side effects, including low red blood cell and low platelet counts and infections.

 Making The Most Of Today